Manage pipelines and processors

 - View the pipelines that processed an event

 In addition to your own custom processing rules, Lumi offers several predefined pipelines.
 A predefined pipeline has a preset list of processors tailored to a specific event type, such as Windows event logs.
-To use a predefined pipeline, all you need to do is add the pipeline and confirm the conditions.
+Predefined pipelines are enabled by default.
 For more information, see Work with predefined pipelines.

-To follow along with a tutorial, see How to transform events with pipelines.
+To follow along with a tutorial, see How to build pipelines.

 Prerequisites